Manatee Rescue & Rehabilitation Partnership: History

 The Manatee Rehabilitation Partnership was founded in the early 2000s to fund and direct post-release monitoring efforts of Florida manatees, which are designated by the federal endangered species list as “threatened”.
 At the time, the United States Fish and Wildlife Service managed manatee rehabilitation and releases while the Manatee Rehabilitation Partnership managed the monitoring efforts.
 A group of experts working for the Wildlife Trust conducted the initial tagging and tracking.

 In 2012, USFWS reduced its involvement in the day-to-day management of manatee rehabilitation to an advisory capacity only.
 Workshops were held with manatee rescue and rehabilitation stakeholders to plan and create a new organization that would perform the tasks that the USFWS had done before.
-This resulted in the replacement of the Manatee Rehbilitation Partnership with the Manatee Rescue & Rehabilitation Partnership (MRP).
+This resulted in the replacement of the Manatee Rehabilitation Partnership with the Manatee Rescue & Rehabilitation Partnership (MRP).
 Representing its individual member organizations, the MRP acted as a self-governing entity for overseeing rescue, rehabilitation, release, and monitoring of Florida manatees.
 Most of the organizations and experts that had participated in the Manatee Rehabilitation Partnership joined the new organization.

 Functions

 The MRP coordinates the rescue, rehabilitation, release, and monitoring of sick or injured Florida manatees, with help from the Florida Fish and Wildlife Conservation Commission and other program partners.
 Sick or injured manatees are placed in federally authorized acute care rehabilitation facilities which treat the manatees until they have recovered.
-The current acute care facilities include SeaWorld Orlando, ZooTampa, Miami Seaquarium, Jacksonville Zoo and Gardens, and Homosassa Springs Wildlife State Park.
+The current acute care facilities include SeaWorld Orlando, ZooTampa, Jacksonville Zoo and Gardens, and Homosassa Springs Wildlife State Park.
 When animals are stable and no longer receiving medical care, they are sometimes housed in secondary holding facilities to gain weight and await appropriate conditions for release back into the wild.
 The current second stage facilities include The Parker Manatee Rehabilitation Habitat at the Bishop Museum of Science and Nature, The Seas at EPCOT, Cincinnati Zoo, and Columbus Zoo.
 Veterinary experts monitor the health of the manatees during all phases of the program to give the manatees the best chance of survival.
 When an animal is ready for release, its information is provided to the release committee who coordinates the logistics of releasing each manatee.
 Manatees with little experience of surviving in the wild are tagged with satellite tags and monitored for a period of one year to help ensure that they are capable of surviving in the wild.